Doctor of Musical Arts (DMA) Handbook

 A student who has been actively enrolled in a degree-seeking program and has not enrolled for four or more consecutive semesters (including summer) without an approved Leave of Absence is not eligible to use the Permit to Re-enroll form and must re-apply for Graduate admission, including a possible audition.
 In this case, you would be admitted as a new student and additional requirements may be in effect.

-If you were not enrolled during the Spring or Fall semester preceding your return, you must contact the Graduate Student Services Coordinator to determine the correct procedure for returning to your degree program.
+If you were not enrolled during the Spring or Fall semester preceding your return, you must contact the Director of Graduate Student Services to determine the correct procedure for returning to your degree program.

 Enrollment during your final semester

-University policy states that you must be enrolled in at least 1 credit during the semester you are graduating or the semester prior if meeting the early deadline.
-This does not include the summer term.
+University policy states that you must be enrolled in at least 1 credit hour during the semester you are graduating or the semester prior if meeting the early graduation deadline.
+For early fall graduates, this does not includes the summer term.

 Grades

 A grade of B- or below in a course in your major area is not acceptable and will not meet degree requirements.
-For all other courses, a grade of C- or below is not considered a passing grade and will not carry graduate credit or fulfill a degree requirement but will be counted towards your graduate GPA unless students elect to enroll Credit/No Credit for the course.
+For all other courses, a grade of C- or below is not considered a passing grade and will not carry graduate credit or fulfill a degree requirement but all 500-level and above courses will be counted towards your graduate GPA unless students elect to enroll Credit/No Credit for the course.

 TopicDetails